Things to Know About Lambing Season

 Did you know that twinning is relatively common in sheep, with approximately 40-60% of all ewes giving birth to twins?

-Lamb looking directly at the camera while being petted.
+Lamb in south dakota looking directly at the camera while being petted.

 What are some common misconceptions about lambs or lambing season?